-The Psychological Center at The City College of New York (CCNY), also known as “the Clinic” opened in 1969.
-The purpose of the Clinic is twofold.
-The Clinic provides low to moderate cost services to both the CCNY and West Harlem communities.
-The Clinic is also the primary practicum site for graduate students in the Ph.D.
-Program clinical psychology.
-All psychological services provided by the clinic are conducted by CUNY doctoral students in the Ph.D.
-Program.
-Serving adults, adolescents, children, couples and families, the Clinic is one of the only sliding scale fee community mental health centers in Upper Manhattan.
+The Psychological Center at The City College of New York (CCNY), also known as “the Clinic,” opened in 1969.
+The Clinic provides low-to-moderate-cost services to the CCNY and West Harlem communities.
+The Clinic is also the primary practicum site for doctoral students in the Ph.D.
+Program in Clinical Psychology and led by Director, Dr. Diana Puñales-Morejon, Associate Director, Dr. Sasha Rudenstine, and Assistant Director, Dr. Leo Cancelmo.

 The Psychological Center’s mission is to make high-quality psychodynamic therapy, evidence-based treatments, and psychological/

 ✓ Patients come from all 5 boroughs of New York City, New Jersey, Connecticut, and Long Island.